What changes in healthcare recruiting can you expect in the next year?

 TA leaders in multiple areas, healthcare included, have a standard to meet when it comes to diversity in hiring.
 Some of the contributors to this standard include higher financial performance and increased health outcomes, due to patients being more likely to seek care, adhere to treatment methods, and be satisfied with that care when they are able to relate to the background of their healthcare professionals.
 It’s highly evidenced that in both clinical and business aspects, healthcare organizations lack diversity.
 Eighty-four percent of healthcare leaders expect to, by 2022, commit their organization to assembling a workforce that reflects the diversity of their communities.

-Healthcare recruiters have already begun to execute technology-driven strategies to boost diversity at all stages of the hiring cycle.
-Unbiased candidate review that is combined with a video viewing platform is one of the Ai-enabled solutions being implemented at the forefront of healthcare recruiting.
+Healthcare recruiting has already begun to execute technology-driven strategies to boost diversity at all stages of the hiring cycle.
+Unbiased candidate review that is combined with a video viewing platform is one of the AI-enabled solutions being implemented at the forefront of healthcare recruiting.
 This application conceals candidate identifier information while hiring managers are reviewing on-demand interviews and deciding whether or not to approve candidates.

 Other forms of technology that could expand diversity in healthcare hiring in 2019 include: